raulmarinperez/collaterals/nifi/airqualitydata/README.md

 It’s very common to have many custom scripts or processes for very specific tasks, such as custom ETL scripts for data consolidation.
 You might think that in order to use NiFi to improve the automation and performance of those custom scripts, you need to migrate them all before starting.
 The reality is that you have the option of following the approach presented in this example in first place, and migrate those custom scripts to NiFi little by little.

 ### References
-The following resources have been using to elaborate this article:
+The following resources have been used to elaborate this article:

  - [Web scraping (wikipedia)](https://en.wikipedia.org/wiki/Web_scraping)
  - [Scrapy](https://scrapy.org/)